Devotion and doubt: race, religion, and postmodern kirtan

 2. Veneration without irony.
 Bhakti Yoga.
 If you want to use Hindu or Buddhist deities in your practice, pray to them sincerely, be humble, and question their presence on your t-shirt, yoga bag, and computer desktop.
 If you do use them as imagery, be aware that they’re sacred, and ask yourself the hard questions.
 Err on the side of respect.

-(Full positionality disclosure: I do use these images in my promo for teaching because veneration of them has been core to my practice and faith.
+(Full positionality disclosure: I have used these images in my promo for teaching because veneration of them has been core to my practice and faith.
 That doesn’t make it necessarily ok, of course, and I go back and forth about using them.
 It’s an open question for me, and part of this investigation.)

 3. Practice without pretense.
 Raja Yoga.
 Do the practices that serve well-being most for you.
 Meditate.
 Breathe and move with energy and intention.
 Clarify your intention, train in focus and inquiry.
 Don’t teach practices you haven’t done yourself for several years first.
 Cultivate a strong, consistent discipline.
 As focus becomes stronger, shine the light of awareness on ever subtler habits of mind.
 Habits that discriminate, fear, separate, judge, assume, generalize, ignore.
 See harmful ideologies in yourself.
 See them in your culture.
 Be vocal.
 But no matter how vocal you become, don’t abandon your core practice.